lstappen/Aws_transcribe_parser/README.md

 # Aws_transcribe_parser
-Parses .json files into word-level, sentence-level etc. files by making use of the timestamps.
+Parses .json files into word-level, sentence-level, etc. .csv files by making use of the timestamps.

 ### Usage
 ```